Alexander Alberto Cabrera

 - Born December 24, 1971 in Caripito, Monagas, Venezuela

-Venezuelan slugger Alex Cabrera is best-known for his 55 home-run season in the Pacific League in 2002, tying the Nippon Pro Baseball record.
-At age 41, he then broke the Venezuelan League home run record.
-He has hit over 550 home runs in his professional baseball career and has won MVP awards in Japan and Venezuela.
-He was the first three-time MVP in Venezuela.
-His son Ramon Cabrera played in Venezuela while Alex was still active and made his major league debut in 2015.
+Venezuelan slugger Alex Cabrera is best known for his 55 home-run season in the Pacific League in 2002, tying the Nippon Pro Baseball record.
+At age 41, he broke the Venezuelan League home run record.
+He hit over 550 home runs in his professional baseball career and won MVP awards in both Japan and Venezuela, becoming the first three-time MVP in Venezuelan ball.
+His son, Ramon Cabrera, played in Venezuela while Alex was still active and made his major league debut in 2015.

 In the Cubs system